 Rebuild Damaged Areas

 The last part of the equation is to determine who will rebuild the damaged areas once remediation is complete.
 You may need to replace the flooring, drywall, or other materials in the home.
-You don’t need to have the remediation company complete this part of the process, but it’s great to find a company who does both.
-Yeager and Co. is an expert flooring company with over 75 years experience.
+You don’t need to have the remediation company complete this part of the process, but it’s great to find a company that does both.
+Yeager and Co. is an expert flooring company with over 75 years of experience.
 We have a mold remediation license to better serve our customers and make sure every job is done correctly and professionally.